President, Corning Glass Technologies

 James P. Clappin is president of Corning Glass Technologies (CGT) group.
-Comprising CGT are Corning’s Display Technologies and Specialty Materials businesses, which includes Corning’s growing Gorilla® Glass for handheld, IT and large cover glass applications.
-In addition to business leadership, Clappin has responsibility for glass related manufacturing, technology and new business development.
+Comprising CGT are Corning’s Display Technologies and Specialty Materials businesses, which includes Corning’s growing Gorilla® Glass for handheld, IT and large cover glass application.
+He is also responsible for the newest addition to the CGT group, Corning Precision Materials Korea, the former LCD glass substrate joint venture between Corning and Samsung Display that Corning acquired in January, 2014.
+In addition to business leadership, Clappin has responsibility for glass-related manufacturing, technology and new business development.

 Clappin joined Corning Incorporated in 1980 as a process engineer at the Central Falls, R.I., manufacturing plant.
 He transitioned to GTE Corporation in 1983 when the facility was sold, and returned to Corning in 1988.
 He served in a variety of manufacturing management roles in the consumer products division and began working in the display business in 1994.